TLS Courses

 This course studies the complex medical, social, legal, and ethical issues raised by topics such as abortion, euthanasia, and infanticide.
 The course includes a survey of Supreme Court and other judicial decisions pertaining to these issues.
 Delivery Mode: Traditional Juris Doctor.

-LA 914 Rights and Minorities of Indigenous Peoples - 3 Hours
+LA 914 Rights of Minorities and Indigenous Peoples - 3 Hours

 This course explores international legal mechanisms to protect the rights of minorities, and especially of indigenous peoples.
 Delivery Mode: Traditional Juris Doctor.